lpagg/floppy/README.md

 ### Step 0

-When opening the <a href="https://lpagg.github.io/floppy/editor/">web editor</a> starting code include two functions (update and render) with empty body.
+When opening the <a href="https://lpagg.github.io/floppy/editor/">web editor</a> default code include two functions (update and render) with empty body.

 #### Code